okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 #### Deactivate an app instance in your org

-Since the number of active instances in a Developer Edition org is limited to five, deactivate any instances you're not using in the org.
+Since the Okta Developer Edition org has a limit of five active app instances, deactivate any instances you're not using in the org.

 To deactivate an instance from the OIN Wizard: